cyrildubos/your-first-webgpu-app/README.md

-# Game of Life - WebGPU
+# Your first WebGPU app

 ## Reference